TAPAKAHOKOT/TAPAKAHOKOT/README.md

 ### Hi there 👋

-I'm Ivan, a junior Java developer, I love to create and develop my personal projects, I spend all my free time on them
+I'm Ivan, a junior Java developer, I really love to create and develop my personal projects, my favorites you can see below 👇

 Want to know more about me?
 [Check out my portfolio](https://tapakahokot.ru/).